Pangi Valley – Gift of the Gods & Kings

 Pangi Valley’s weather is a symphony of seasons.
 Every time of the year paints a unique picture in the valley.

 The showers in Pangi valley are very light, the valley receives precipitation predominantly in the form of snow from late October.
-You can trek/tour in the months from July to mid October, unlike other parts of the Great Himalayan National Park where you may not be able to trek from July to September
+You can trek/tour in the months from July to mid October, which is the peak season for Pangi Valley Tourism.
+Unlike other parts of the Great Himalayan National Park where you may not be able to trek from July to September.

 Winters transform Pangi into a snow-kissed wonderland (November-March), with temperatures often below 0°C. Higher elevations receive heavy snowfall, while lower areas experience moderate snowfall.
 In the Pangi Valley, be prepared for temperature fluctuations and unpredictable changes at any time of the year.